 The best thesis directors are helpful, proactive, demanding, collaborative and supportive.
 Each academic year, students are encouraged to nominate their thesis directors for the Honors Thesis Mentor award.

 When you have recruited your thesis director, they will guide you in selecting your other committee members, which must include one additional faculty member from your major department, and one faculty member from another department.
 You have the option of choosing a fourth committee member from any academic department if desired.

 Faculty committee members do not need to be expert in the specific area of the research, but should have an interest in the topic and in helping the student.
 They generally have much less responsibility than the thesis director, but do need to commit to the full project timeline.
 The full supervisory committee must approve and sign the prospectus, as well as attend the thesis defense.
 Students should begin to contact the faculty they would like on their committee no later than the 2nd week of their first research semester.

 General questions about the Honors in the Major program, timeline, and policies not addressed in the Honors in the Major Handbook can be emailed to HITM@fsu.edu.
-Similarly, if after you review the Handbook you still have general questions, you may visit HITM office hours for Dr. Michael David Franklin, Director of the Honors in the Major program.
+Similarly, if after you review the Handbook you still have general questions, you may visit HITM office hours for Dr. Michael David Franklin.
 His office is in HSF 2003, and office hours for Spring 2020 are: